Phantom's Revenge: Steel Phantom (1991–2000)

 After leaving the station, the train made a slight turn to the right, climbing the 160 ft chain lift hill.
 After ascending the lift hill, the ride went down a banked drop to the right.
-After a straight section, the ride went up a second hill that turned slightly to the right.
-The train then dropped 225 ft through the Thunderbolt's structure, reaching a top speed of 80 mph.
+After a straight section, the ride ascended a second hill that turned slightly to the right.
+The train then dropped 225 ft through Thunderbolt's structure, reaching a top speed of 80 mph.
 The train made a U-turn to the left at the bottom of the ravine, before climbing another incline into a set of trim brakes before heading into a vertical loop.
 After the loop, the train immediately went into a boomerang, an element that turned riders upside down twice.
 The train then made a right turn into a corkscrew, the fourth and final inversion.
 After this, riders went through a right turn that passed under the corkscrew.
 After this, the ride ascended into the brake run.
 One cycle of the ride took approximately 2 minutes and 15 seconds.

 Phantom's Revenge (2001–present)

 After leaving the station, the train makes a slight turn to the right before climbing the 160 ft chain lift hill.
 After ascending the lift hill, the train drops to the right, reaching a speed of 60 mph.
 Riders then enter a straightaway before climbing a second hill which drops them 228 ft, reaching a top speed of 85 mph.
-The train then makes a 280-degree turn, passing back under the Thunderbolt's structure.
+The train then makes a 280-degree turn, passing back under Thunderbolt's structure.
 Next, the train circles around the Turtle ride before traveling back under the second drop through a bunny-hop.
 Riders then make a turn to the left, passing under the ride's brake run and entering a second bunny-hop.
 The train then enters a 180 degree curve, going through the last bunny-hop and entering the brake run.
 One cycle of the ride takes approximately 1 minute and 57 seconds.

 According to early plans, the ride was originally supposed to feature a double-up element instead of the straightaway between the first and second drops, as well as a longer tunnel after the turnaround.